Also known as: leg raises, supine leg raises, supine leg lifts, straight-leg raises, leg lifts

 How to Do Lying Leg Raises

-- Set up: Lie flat on your back with legs extended, arms at sides or under hips; press your lower back into the floor to stabilize.
+- Lie on back: Lie on your back with legs extended, arms at sides or hands under hips for support, and press your lower back flat to the floor.

-- Lower slowly: Lower legs slowly until a few inches above the floor, keep lower back pressed to the mat; stop or regress if your back arches.
+- Lower with control: Inhale as you lower legs slowly until a few inches above the floor, maintaining lower-back contact; stop if your back arches or you feel pain.

 Muscle Groups